AdaCore/ada-spark-rfcs/features/rfc-ghost-fields-and-parameters.md

 end record;
 ```

-There are only two layout provided for any record, one without ghost code
+There are only two layouts provided for any record, one without ghost code
 enabled, and one with ghost code - even if there can be different levels of
 ghost code for different fields, and some may not be activated at the same time.
 The ghost size and layout takes the largest ghost case where all is active.